ckwek/oct07/README.md

-# This is a tst to experiment with GitHub
+# This is a test to experiment with GitHub

+Hopefully, all students will be able to follow and enjoy

 A very simple test to work with Git.
 After that, we want to: